UA-Libraries-Research-Data-Services/Scholarly_API_Cookbook_Archive/README.md

 # University of Alabama Libraries Scholarly API Cookbook Archive

 > [!IMPORTANT]
-> This repository is a publicly available archive of recipes previously in the Scholarly API Cookbook.
+> This repository is a publicly available archive of recipes previously in the University of Alabama Scholarly API Cookbook.
 As of now, this archive includes Matlab, Mathematica, and C recipes.
 They are not being maintained nor updated.
-Please see the the [University of Alabama Libraries Scholarly API Cookbook](https://ua-libraries-research-data-services.github.io/UALIB_ScholarlyAPI_Cookbook) for current tutorials.
+Please see the latest [University of Alabama Libraries Scholarly API Cookbook](https://ua-libraries-research-data-services.github.io/UALIB_ScholarlyAPI_Cookbook) for current tutorials.

 ## License and Reuse